Xorshift: Statistical quality

 Thus, programmers should prefer the highest bits (e.g., making a heads/tails by writing random_number < 0 rather than random_number & 1).
-It must be noted, though, that the same test is failed by some instances of the Mersenne Twister and WELL.
+The same test is failed by some instances of the Mersenne Twister and WELL.

 The statistical problems extend far beyond the bottom few bits, because it fails the PractRand test even when truncated and fails multiple tests in BigCrush even when the bits are reversed.

 Initialization

 In the xoshiro paper, it is recommended to initialize the state of the generators using a generator which is radically different from the initialized generators, as well as one which will never give the "all-zero" state; for shift-register generators, this state is impossible to escape from.
-The authors specifically recommend using the SplitMix64 generator, from a 64-bit seed, as follows:
+The authors specifically recommend using the SplitMix64 generator, from a 64-bit seed.
+A version of the SplitMix64 generator is used below.